cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

   the implementation to construct field elements.
 (See {{field}}.)

 * `poly_mul(field: type[F], p: list[F], q: list[F]) -> list[F]` returns
-  the product of two polynomials.
+  the product of two polynomials given as a list of coefficients.

 * `xor(left: bytes, right: bytes) -> bytes` returns the bitwise XOR of `left` and `right`.
 An exception is raised if the inputs are not the same length.